krantzinator/100-days-of-code/log.md

 **Today's Progress:** FCC's algorithms: Drop It and Steamroller (started)

 **Thoughts:** Drop It was fairly cut and dry.
 Steamroller is proving challenging because I'm not sure why my `mapFn` is behaving the way it is.
 If I use the arrow function (as in the current version), the items `console.log()` as their number value.
-If I use `mapFn(this.x)` isntead, the items `console.log()` as `undefined`.
+If I use `mapFn(this.x)` instead, the items `console.log()` as `undefined`.
 I'm trying to find more examples of how the mapped function operates within `Array.from()`.
 Maybe the pollyfill will make more sense when I am not so tired.
 I also want to look at `Function.prototype.apply()` tomorrow and see if this would be useful.

 **Link to work:** [Drop It](https://github.com/krantzinator/freecodecamp-course/tree/master/fed-algorithms/drop-it), [Steamroller](https://github.com/krantzinator/freecodecamp-course/tree/master/fed-algorithms/steamroller)